-The kids are heading back to school, so it’s the perfect time for pet owners to do a little homework of your own.
-Learn what you can do to help keep your pet safe this fall, because autumn can bring unique hazards that pose a risk to pet health.
+The kids are heading back to school, so it’s the perfect time for pet owners to do a little homework of their own.
+Learn what you can do to help keep your pet safe this fall, because autumn can bring unique hazards that pose risks to pet health.

 Dispose of Yard Toxins

 Do you have a dog or cat that likes to nibble in the yard?
 Some mushrooms, such as the appropriately named “death cap mushroom,” can be extremely toxic — even deadly — to dogs and cats.
 It’s best to root out any mushrooms before your pet does.

 Plants that bloom in the fall, such as clematis, autumn crocus and chrysanthemum, can also be poisonous if eaten.
 And those tulip, hyacinth or daffodil bulbs you just planted?
 They contain concentrated toxins.
 Best to fence off that area to prevent dogs from digging them up.
 The same goes for composting areas, filled with molding food and decomposing plants that can contain toxins dangerous to pets and wildlife.

 Make sure to pick up fruit that drops to the ground, because some stems, leaves and seeds (such as those associated with apples) can be toxic.
 Fruit pits and acorns, if accidentally swallowed, can be choking hazards or lead to a digestive tract obstruction that may require surgery.